todrfu/browser-ext-open-vue-devtools/README.md

 ## install

+### source code

 1. Download the code
 2. Open Chrome DevTools and click the extension icon in the toolbar
 3. Click the "Load unpacked" button
-4. Select the folder where the code is located
+4. Select the folder(`src`) where the code is located

+### crx file

+1. Download the crx file
+2. Open Chrome DevTools and click the extension icon in the toolbar
+3. Click the "Load unpacked" button
+4. Select the crx file

 ## Usage